Peperomia albovittata ‘Piccolo Banda’ (Peacock Peperomia) Guide

 Varieties & Similar Plants

-The contrasting colors and veining on the leaves of the Piccolo Banda is remarkably similar in appearance to the Ivy Leaf Peperomia, also known as the Peperomia griseoargentea.
+The contrasting colors and veining on the leaves of the Piccolo Banda are remarkably similar in appearance to the Ivy Leaf Peperomia, also known as the Peperomia griseoargentea.

-The indented veins also recall a Peperomia caperata, but with a genus of over 1,500 species, it’s no wonders that a few share a few traits from time to time!
+You could argue that the indented veins also recall a Peperomia caperata, but with a genus of over 1,500 species, it’s no wonder that a few share a few traits from time to time!